shse13/cadavre_exquis/README.md

 `extend_pipeline(prompt)`\
 `inpainting_pipeline(prompt)`

+Example on how to use the functions are given in the notebook.

 ### Parameters of the image generation
 + The prompt emphasizes the generated word with "++".
 It uses a positive and negative prompt to ensure good quality and graphical images.
 + The guidance scale adjusts how closely the image must match the prompt.